-) Subsequent to year end, the members in their meeting held on May 25, 2021 approved acquisition of additional 20.10% of the shareholding in Bioneeds India Private Limited.
-Acquisition of the same has been completed on July 16, 2021.
+1) Subsequent to year cird, the members in their meeting held on May 25, 2021 approved acquisition of additional 20,10% of the shareholding in Biomeeds India Private Limited.
+Acquisition of the same has been completed on May 16, 2021. - ii) Subsequent to year end, the board in their meeting held on June 22, 2021 approved investment of Rs.
+240 million in optionally convertible redeamable preference shares ("OCRPS") having coupon rate of 0.001% in Bioneccis India Private Limited which was subsequently approved by members in their meeting held on June 24, 2021 and the same has been completed on July 16, 2021.